 "One of my goals it to adjust my style of leadership to be more visionary, and more willing to coach my team."

-We invite you to learn more about the Berkeley MBA for Executives Program and to download our free ebook on breaking into Product Management:
+We invite you to learn more about the Berkeley MBA for Executives Program, to read more blog posts about product managers, and to download our free ebook on breaking into Product Management: